galister/wlx-overlay-x/README.md

 You'll see a screen and keyboard.
 You can turn these on and off using the watch on your left wrist.

+Right click: turn your controller so that your backhand is facing your hmd.
+You'll get a yellow laser.
+Pull trigger for right-click.

 Will upload the rest of the info later.